shivani-tomar/Inresting_facts/Scientific_facts/facts.md

 Every planet in the solar system have different measures of years and days and there are many solar system in our universe.
 Due to many differences of measurement of time on different planet or star or any celestial object , concept of time travelling arises based on the concept of relativity.

+# Fact - 5:-

+Spacecraft and rockets needs to apply force to overcome gravitational force to go outside of earth's environment which is known as escape velocity whose minimum value is 1.92 km/h.
+Even gravitational force is the weakest force in this world having value 6.67 X 10 ^ -11